nsi-iff/Vimutopia/README.rst

 Vimrc-dumal
 ========================

-This vimrc was configured to help developers to create his scripts.
-Currently it has functions to edit simple texts, Python and C archives.
-It had been developed in IFF Research Group(NSI) [#]_ by Angelo Nuffer, Felipe Norato, Wesleymberg Souza.
+This vimrc was configured to help developers to create their scripts.Currently it has functions to edit simple texts, Python and C archives.
+It had been developed in INFORMATION SYSTEMS RESEARCH GROUP ISRg (IFF Research Group(NSI)) [#]_ by Angelo Nuffer, Felipe Norato, Wesleymberg Souza.

 Some considerations